kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

     message: Have a great day!
 ```

-When you execute that flow, the labels will be visible on the execution page.
+When you execute that flow, the labels will be visible on the Execution page.

+### New: Labels defined at runtime

-So far, adding labels on a flow level was only possible by adjusting the workflow code.
+So far, modifying existing labels or introducing new ones was only possible by adjusting the workflow code.
 This release adds the ability to set custom labels for specific Executions.
-This addition might be helpful if you experiment with various input parameters and want to easily distinguish between multiple Executions for auditability and observability.
+This feature might be helpful if you experiment with various input parameters and want to easily distinguish between multiple workflow runs for auditability and observability.

+### Labels defined in code propagate to Execution labels

-The labels added on a flow level will be automatically propagated to Execution labels.
+The labels configured within workflow code are automatically propagated to Execution labels.
 For instance, if you override the `owner` label at runtime, the result will be tracked as follows:

 ![labels](/public/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts/labels.png)